Morris Park Aerodrome: 1908 exhibition

-The exhibition included a wind wagon contest, these being wheeled ground vehicles driven by propeller thrust.
-One of these was wrecked and its inventor, Julian P. Thomas, severely injured when he crashed while trying to avoid a motor bicycle; The New York Times described Thomas' machine as resembling "a huge tricycle with a propeller eight feet long in front and a gasoline motor behind".
-Other inventors scheduled to show their wagons included astronomer William Pickering, aviation pioneer Glenn Curtiss, and W. A. Custard.
-According to Curtiss, the purpose of the wind wagon was to test the power of motors and the efficiency of propellers and it had no commercial value.
+The exhibition included a contest for wheeled ground vehicles driven by propeller thrust, known as wind wagons.
+The New York Times described one of these as resembling "a huge tricycle with a propeller eight feet long in front and a gasoline motor behind".
+Inventors scheduled to show their wagons included astronomer William Pickering, aviation pioneer Glenn Curtiss, W. A. Custard, and Julian P. Thomas.
+According to Curtiss, the purpose of the wind wagon was to test the power of motors and the efficiency of propellers but it had no commercial value.